EnergyTransition/ESDL-gitbook/software-development/README.md

 Click [here](integration-with-python-and-pyecore.md) to see detailed instructions

+### Jupyter Notebook ESDL Tutorial
+Click [here](https://github.com/EnergyTransition/ESDL-PyEcore-Tutorial/blob/master/ESDLTutorials.ipynb) to find a Jupyter Notebook based tutorial to learn how to use ESDL in python (using PyEcore)

 ## Others (javascript, typescript, ...)
 An alternative is using the generated XML-Schema to integrate with non-Java-based programming languages.
 When code is generated, it automatically creates this XML-schema called `esdlXML.xsd`.
 Other export options are also available, as EMF stores its models in XMI \(XML Metadata Interchange\):